-Sitting in the Stacks (SitS) is primarily a site for conversations on books.
-Fiction, non-fiction, and academic.
-This blog is secondarily a reflection on a life spent in the stacks — as a bookworm, scholar, writer, freelancer, and teacher.
+Sitting in the Stacks (SitS) is primarily a site for reflecting on a life spent in the stacks — as a bookworm, scholar, writer, freelancer, and teacher.
+This blog includes content on my research as it relates to current events, thoughts about academic life, book reviews, and the musings on the writing process.

 I have always felt that the average book reviews are esoteric and did not really help me determine whether a text was the one for me.
 Sitting in the Stacks works to combat the ineffectiveness of those reviews by offering insights that give a reader an understanding of whether they would like the book or not.